 An electronic oscillator is an electronic circuit that produces a periodic, oscillating electronic signal, often a sine wave or a square wave.
 Oscillators convert direct current (DC) from a power supply to an alternating current

 (AC) signal.
 They are widely used in many electronic devices.
 Common examples of signals generated by oscillators include signals broadcast by radio and television transmitters, clock signals that regulate computers and quartz clocks, and the sounds produced by electronic beepers and video games.

-In my opinion the hart of any inverter is the oscillator if you got this part right you are good to go thats way
+In my opinion, the hart of an inverter is the oscillator if you got this part right you are good to go that way

 i choose this already made oscillator

 http://amzn.to/2qXBUKY is not expensive and save you lots of research parts testing and so on

 On the link, you will find all the details.

 It has 3 pins VCC, GND,OUT and some jumper witch i connect in the second position

 VCC is the + terminal of the power supply in my case was just 5v